 The Bottom Line

-The Treblab HD7 offers a compact Bluetooth speaker solution that is great for travel or bicycle mounting.
-There are some trade-offs to be made with the HD7 though.
-You’re not going to get the same bass response as some larger Bluetooth speakers, however, the mids and highs do well to present an overall good quality audio experience.
-At just over 6″ long, you’re not going to have problems finding space for this speaker.
+The Treblab HD7 offers a compact Bluetooth speaker solution for travel or bicycle mounting.
+There are some trade-offs to be made with the HD7, though.
+You won’t get the same bass response as some larger Bluetooth speakers.
+However, the mids and highs do well to present an overall good quality audio experience.
+At just over 6″ long, you won’t have problems finding space for this speaker.

-We recently took a look at Treblab’s HD Max Bluetooth Speaker – which was pretty impressive so we decided to get our hands on some more of Treblab’s Bluetooth speaker range.
-In this article, we’ll be reviewing the HD7 Bluetooth Speaker, the smallest of the HD series designed for primarily outdoor and casual personal usage.
+We recently looked at Treblab’s HD Max Bluetooth Speaker – which was pretty impressive, so we decided to get more of Treblab’s Bluetooth speaker range.
+This article reviews the HD7 Bluetooth Speaker, the smallest HD series designed primarily for outdoor and casual personal usage.

 Portable and Lightweight – Incredibly Convenient

-When choosing a Bluetooth speaker, portability is an extremely important factor to consider.
-The size and weight of a speaker will affect various other specifications too, so it is vital to first evaluate your needs/wants to find the perfect speaker for you.
+When choosing a Bluetooth speaker, portability is an extremely important factor.
+The size and weight of a speaker will affect various other specifications too, so it is vital first to evaluate your needs/wants to find the perfect speaker for you.

-Not only is the HD7 the smallest and inherently the most portable of the HD range of Treblab Bluetooth speakers, but it features a variety of outdoor-appropriate abilities to make for an excellent wilderness-conquering Bluetooth speaker.
+Is the HD7 the smallest and inherently the most portable of the HD range of Treblab Bluetooth speakers?
+It also features various outdoor-appropriate abilities for an excellent wilderness-conquering Bluetooth speaker.

 IPX6 Waterproof – Take it Practically Anywhere

-The HD7’s weatherproof abilities perform as expected and the speaker is incredibly comfortable to carry around.
-I would have preferred an IPX rating of at least 7 for such a small speaker that could easily be dropped into water, however, the IPX6 grade provides enough protection to allow for very versatile use.
-The HD7 doesn’t come with a carry case- something I also would have liked to see, though its shockproof body provides protection from waist-height drops, and the weather-resistance properties and design do a great job at keeping dust, sand, and water out of the speaker.
+The HD7’s weatherproof abilities perform as expected, and the speaker is incredibly comfortable to carry around.
+I would have preferred an IPX rating of at least 7 for such a small speaker that could easily be dropped into water.
+However, the IPX6 grade provides enough protection for versatile use.
+The HD7 doesn’t come with a carry case- something I also would have liked to see, though its shockproof body protects from waist-height drops, and the weather-resistance properties and design do a great job at keeping dust, sand, and water out of the speaker.

 Layout and Design – Easy to Use and Well-Built

-The HD7 comes with an attachable carrying strap with a carabiner, so the speaker can be secured to your backpack or belt, or even just over your shoulder, and the Treblab Bluetooth Speaker Mount can be purchased separately to mount the HD7 to your bicycle, golf cart or boat securely while still maintaining access to all the buttons and controls.
-The speaker mounts securely hold speakers of varying sizes and shapes, not only the HD7, and work as it should.
-It is worth remembering that the HD7 is also incredibly small (around the size of a soda can) and can also easily fit into a backpack (or its cup holder compartment) or in a handbag without occupying too much space.
+The HD7 comes with an attachable carrying strap with a carabiner so the speaker can be secured to your backpack, belt, or even just over your shoulder.
+The Treblab Bluetooth Speaker Mount can be purchased separately to securely mount the HD7 to your bicycle, golf cart, or boat while maintaining access to all the buttons and controls.
+The speaker mounts securely hold speakers of varying sizes and shapes, not only the HD7, and work as they should.
+It is worth remembering that the HD7 is also incredibly small (around the size of a soda can) and can easily fit into a backpack (or its cup holder compartment) or in a handbag without occupying too much space.

 Beneath the speaker, you will find the pull-away panel that exposes the Micro-USB port for charging the HD7, the 3.5mm Auxiliary port, and the bike mount attachment.

-I was expecting to see a USB port for charging your phone, like many modern Bluetooth speakers are capable of, especially for a speaker that carries many outdoor and adventure-related features, so I was slightly disappointed to see the HD7 is not capable of this.
+I was expecting to see a USB port for charging your phone, like many modern Bluetooth speakers are capable of, especially for a speaker that carries many outdoor and adventure-related features, so I was slightly disappointed to see the HD7 is incapable of this.

 Sound Quality – Thin Bass but Great Quality for its Size

-The HD7 boasts 360-degree sound emission capabilities, due to the arrangement of its 4 onboard speakers positioned in such angles to create a wide listening zone while the speaker is placed flat on a surface with the controls facing upwards.
-Treblab also advertises the HD7 as being able to operate in an upright position, this will cover one of the bass drivers which are situated on either side of the speaker, partially muffling the bass response, which may not sound entirely terrible depending on what surface it is on (how reflective or absorptive the surface is will affect how the sound resonates within the room.
+The HD7 boasts 360-degree sound emission capabilities due to its 4 onboard speakers positioned at such angles to create a wide listening zone while the speaker is placed flat on a surface with the controls facing upwards.
+Treblab also advertises the HD7 as being able to operate in an upright position.
+This will cover one of the bass drivers, which is situated on either side of the speaker, partially muffling the bass response, which may not sound entirely terrible depending on what surface it is on (how reflective or absorptive the surface it will affect how the sound resonates within the room.

-As much as I love this speaker, I have to admit that the bass response is poor, however, this didn’t come as a surprise as one can’t expect bone-rattling low-end from such tiny drivers.
-The frequency response of the HD7 only begins at 180Hz, which means the lowest possible tones we can hear on the HD7 will be the warm-sounding lower midrange and subsonic and bass frequencies are practically nonexistent.
+As much as I love this speaker, I must admit that the bass response is poor.
+However, this didn’t come as a surprise, as one can’t expect bone-rattling low-end from such tiny drivers.
+The frequency response of the HD7 only begins at 180Hz, which means the lowest possible tones we can hear on the HD7 will be the warm-sounding lower midrange, and subsonic and bass frequencies are practically nonexistent.

 Where the HD7 falls short in low-end response, it makes up for in midrange and higher frequency clarity across the volume spectrum.
 While the HD7 may not be well-suited for those who are into bass-heavy music, if you’re a fan of jazz, pop, or instrumentally-lead genres such as guitar, piano, or orchestral, the HD7 won’t be a disappointment at all.
 This speaker also sounds great with radio, podcast, or audiobook playback.

-If you’re after something with more volume, consider looking at our list of the loudest Bluetooth speakers.
+If you’re after something with more volume, consider our list of the loudest Bluetooth speakers.